Through The Fibro Fog

 • A swirl of coconut cream makes it extra creamy and looks so pretty too.

-• Extra diced fresh herbs gives even more flavour.
+• Extra diced fresh herbs gives even more flavor.

 • Another idea is to make crispy fried sage.
 It's very simple and would compliment the sage in the soup itself.
 For a recipe, this one by The Wicked Noodle looks easy to follow.